 Industry Statistics and Economic Impact

+- The American Petroleum Institute reports that companies implementing comprehensive safety programs experience 45% fewer workplace injuries than industry averages.
 Workers’ compensation programs cover only a fraction of the actual costs incurred by injured oilfield workers, making personal injury lawsuits necessary for many victims to recover full damages.

-Oilfield Injuries & Side Effects
+Oilfield Injuries & Hazards

 Oilfield accidents can result in catastrophic injuries with lifelong consequences, often requiring extensive medical treatment and rehabilitation.